How do you know your marketing campaigns are working? If you don’t split test, you’re missing out on leads and sales without even knowing it.

 - WordPress Calls to Action

 Now you know why it’s important to split test your optin campaigns and web pages and how to do it so you can improve your marketing based on data, and not guesswork.
-Here are some more A/B tests you can run on your popups to make them even more effective.
+To make sure you’re on the right track, see our list or a/b testing best practices.
+Plus, here are some more A/B tests you can run on your popups to make them even more effective.